-The common units and the subordinated units represent limited partner interests in us.
+The common units and the subordinated units represent limited partner interests in Inergy, L.P.
 The holders of these units are entitled to participate in partnership distributions and exercise the rights or privileges available to limited partners under our partnership agreement.
-As of December 31, 2005, we had 35,311,329 common units, representing an 86.7% limited partner interest; 3,821,884 senior subordinated units, representing a 9.4% limited partner interest; and 1,145,084 junior subordinated units, representing a 2.8% limited partner interest.
-Thus, as of that date our equity consisted of a 98.9% limited partner interest and an approximate 1.1% general partner interest.
+As of July 31, 2006, we had 39,647,585 common units, representing an 87.9% limited partner interest; 3,821,884 senior subordinated units, representing a 8.5% limited partner interest; and 1,145,084 junior subordinated units, representing a 2.6% limited partner interest.
+Thus, as of that date our equity consisted of an approximate 99.0% limited partner interest and an approximate 1.0% general partner interest.
+In addition, we have issued and outstanding 769,941 special units, which are held by Inergy Holdings, L.P.
+The special units represent a new class of equity securities in us that are not entitled to a current cash distribution and will convert into common units representing limited partnership interests in us at a specified conversion rate upon the commercial operation of the Stagecoach expansion project.